Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **NOTE**: The old command functionality still works, you can find the documentation [here](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/documentation/OLD-SCRIPTEVENTS-README.md).

+<span style="color:#E03E2D;">**ATTENTION:</span> Existing commands put on items will break when version 1.0 releases** (which should come when Mojang puts custom slash commands out of experimental).

+**Please make a backup of the items and the commands you've put on them** (putting them all in a chest will work fine).

-The one you've been waiting for: This command lets you put a use-command on any item.
+__The one you've been waiting for:__ This command lets you put a use-command on any item.

 **Syntax**: `/scriptevent ecs:auc2 <commandName: string> false <command: string>`